 The Canada-Japan Research Group is a think-tank composed of entirely students, aiming to analyze and compare challenges facing rural communities in both Canada and Japan.
-The CJRG is based at the Asian Institute at the Munk School of Global Affairs, University of Toronto, established with the intent of studying the revitalization of rural communities, in particular, the roles of foreigners in that process.
+The CJRG has been established with the intent of studying the revitalization of rural communities, in particular, the roles of foreigners in that process.
+The CJRG's primary institutional partner in Toronto is the Asian Institute at the Munk School of Global Affairs, University of Toronto, and collaborates with multiple student groups, universities, and municipalities in Japan.

 The CJRG acknowledges the preponderance of data and statistics in the correct interpretation of the magnitude and status of the problems that it is attempting to resolve.
 Therefore, students stationed in rural regions of Japan and Canada, such as Hakodate and Nova Scotia, will be performing fieldwork which includes activities such as interviews with local residents, in order to understand the severity of the problems via first-hand materials.
 They will be mentored by reknowned university professors and specialists, so that professionalism will be guaranteed in the duration of fieldworks.